Wildlife Policy Program

 Wild Utah Project works with partners such as Western Wildlife Conservancy, on informing conservation and management of wolves, cougars, and black bears.
 We have served on Utah Division of Wildlife Resources working groups to write or rewrite management plans for large predators, spanning a period of the last 17 years.
 We also periodically testify in front of the Wildlife Board bringing the most up-to-date scientific literature and principles of conservation biology to discussions regarding management of these species.

 Wild Utah Project has a long history of working to inform policy and management of sage-grouse populations and their associated habitats using conservation science.
-Our efforts range from serving on local sage-grouse working groups, to authorship on portions of the State's sage-grouse management plan, to providing input on implementation of the federal (USFS & BLM) Land Use Plan Amendments recently established to improve management strategies for federal sagebrush habitat and the sage-grouse populations they support.
+Our efforts range from serving on local sage-grouse working groups, to being on the State Counil to oversee implementation of Utah's sage-grouse management plan, to providing input on implementation of the federal (USFS & BLM) Land Use Plan Amendments recently established to improve management strategies for federal sagebrush habitat and the sage-grouse populations they support.

 See our library page and scroll to the bottom to Studies and Tools for Conservation Partners for many examples of our work supporting organizations working on wildlife and wildland management and policy.
 Examples of these efforts range from 'Citizen Alternatives' for land and wildlife management plan revisions, to status reviews and literature reviews for imperiled species and uniquely sensitive habitats.